utility farm publishes qualitative research and thought on utilitarianism and applied ethics. utility farm pursues strategies to reduce suffering.

 our current focus is wild animal suffering. we are particularly interested in pursuing the social change necessary to significantly reduce wild animal suffering as soon as possible.

-abraham rowe is a researcher and animal welfare advocate based in minneapolis, minnesota. he graduated from oberlin college with a degree in history and philosophy, and is particularly interested in social change, agriculture, and nature stewardship. outside of animal advocacy, he spends his time playing board games, reading, and drinking tea. firstname.lastname@example.org.
+abraham rowe is a researcher and animal welfare advocate based in new york. he graduated from oberlin college with a degree in history and philosophy, and is particularly interested in social change, agriculture, and nature stewardship. outside of animal advocacy, he spends his time playing board games, reading, and drinking tea. firstname.lastname@example.org.

 ari is a student, animal advocate, and environmental educator based in seattle, washington. he has a bachelor of arts from oberlin college in philosophy and environmental studies, and many years of experience working in farm sanctuaries, wildlife rehabilitation centers, other animal care facilities, and nature reserves. outside of work and school, ari enjoys studying languages, drawing, and folding paper. email@example.com.

 chloë cudaback is a graduate student and animal welfare advocate from seattle, washington. she has a degree in anthropology from western washington university and is studying for her mpa at the evans school of public policy & governance at the university of washington. chloë has worked in animal sanctuary operations, farmed animal advocacy, and environmental policy. in between work and school, she loves to bake, craft, and play with her cat, melon. firstname.lastname@example.org.